ClevrSolutions/ATS-Documentation/ats-public-documentation/bestpractices-2/guidelines-custom-action-2.md

 They all produce outputs based on their data type.
 This means that you cannot return a string inside the Execute Javascript web element action.

 Good luck building custom actions!
-Please post any questions about customer actions on the [Mendix Forum](https://forum.mendixcloud.com/index4.html) under the category **Testing**.
+Please post any questions about custom actions on the [Mendix Forum](https://forum.mendixcloud.com/index4.html) under the category **Testing**.